Skip to Content

 Not only can Epsom salt be used as a magnesium fertilizer but also as a sulfur fertilizer.

-Sulfur, just as magnesium is an important element for healthy plant growth as well.
+Sulfur, just as magnesium is an important element for healthy plant growth.

 Recognizing sulfur deficiency in your houseplants

-This is where things get a little bit complicated.
-Because sulfur deficiency displays very similar symptoms as magnesium deficiency and also nitrogen deficiency.
+This is where things get a little bit complicated because sulfur deficiency displays very similar symptoms as magnesium and nitrogen deficiency.

-So, if you are not an expert, you will want to keep a close eye on your houseplants and the development of these deficiencies, to make sure that your identification of the problem is accurate.
+So, if you are not an expert, you will want to keep a close eye on your houseplants and the development of these deficiencies to ensure that your identification of the problem is accurate.

-Earlier on in this article, we have seen that a deficiency in magnesium is revealed by yellowing between the veins of the leaves.
+Magnesium deficiency is signified by yellowing between the veins of the leaves.

 However, a sulfur deficiency is a process that exhibits many stages and, therefore, can only be detected properly if you regularly inspect your houseplants.